 - Encourage and facilitate College service, community engagement, and experiential learning by all faculty and staff.

-- Distinguished record of a minimum of five years as a fulltime classroom faculty member in a college or university setting
+- Distinguished record of a minimum of three years, five years preferred, as a fulltime classroom faculty member in a college or university setting

 - Experience in curriculum development and design